Header - Ads / PCD

 Knowing the Atlantic Ocean off the Megalopolis offers up a wide-range of sea and light conditions, we chose Costa’s Saltbreak, with Tortoise frame and glass 580G Copper lenses ($229).

 The 580G lenses are optically-ground, 100-percent polarized and protect against both UVA and UVB rays.
 They proved crystal clear, and didn’t distort color: green buoys looked green, not blue.
-They proved scratch-resistant to the mild abuse of being stowed in a cup holder (we’d use a case if these weren’t samples) and to repeated cleaning of salt spray using spit and a shirttail—also ill advised for eyewear aficionados.
+These Costa sunglasses proved scratch-resistant to the mild abuse of being stowed in a cup holder (we’d use a case if these weren’t samples) and to repeated cleaning of salt spray using spit and a shirttail—also ill advised for eyewear aficionados.
 Hey, this was a test.

 Costa’s copper lens proved versatile.
 During grey mornings on murky inshore waters, we retained good definition and they didn’t feel too dark.
 During bright conditions on clear offshore waters, they didn’t cause us to squint.
 Our test took place in the fall, and copper would probably not be our choice for mid-summer over white sand shallows.
 But Saltbreak comes in a range of lens colors to suit most boating missions.
 They are also available for prescription.